jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

        |  277         |  3       ||  Banana         |  96.0
         --------------------------------------------

-At this point, which classification the unknown fruit belongs to is determined by taking a vote of the "k" nearest neighbors – so if "k" is 3, then we take the top 3 fruits by distance and select whichever is most common.
+At this point, which classification the unknown fruit belongs to is determined by taking a vote of the “k“ nearest neighbors – so if “k“ is 3, then we take the top 3 fruits by distance and select whichever is most common.

 {% highlight python %}
 # from the python std library